-The most common confidence level is 95%, which means if the poll was conducted repeatedly, we would expect the true percentage, or parameter, to fall within our confidence interval 95 out of 100 times.
+The most common confidence level is 95%, which means if the poll was conducted repeatedly, and we made a confidence interval each time, we would expect the true percentage, or parameter, to fall within our confidence interval 95 out of 100 times.
 You can learn more on how to calculate the margin of error for different confidence levels in a statistics class.